-Carbon monoxide, even in small quantities can cause serious health problems, particularly in children and the elderly.
+Even in small quantities, carbon monoxide can cause serious health problems, particularly in children and the elderly.
 Millions of unsuspecting homeowners are exposed to low levels of CO and don't even know it.
-Unfortunately U.L.
+Unfortunately, U.L.
 Listed CO alarms don't go off until your family has been exposed to 70ppm (parts per million) for over 3-1/2 hours!
-Most international limits for unsafe levels, including OSHA and the World Health Organization's guidelines are between at 15-35 ppm.
+Most international limits for unsafe levels, including OSHA and the World Health Organization's guidelines, are between 15-35 ppm.

-Venting systems, combustion air, duct systems, additional appliances in the building, building pressure etc., can all affect its operation.
-Besides that, after leaving the factory it's likely your equipment has been loaded and unloaded on trucks and transported several times.
+Venting systems, combustion air, duct systems, additional appliances in the building, building pressure, etc., can all affect its operation.
+Besides that, after leaving the factory, it's likely your equipment has been loaded and unloaded on trucks and transported several times.
 Vibration and shock can cause components to shift and move.
-The only way to truly know if your new equipment is operating safely and efficiently is to test it once it's been installed.
+The only way to honestly know if your new equipment is operating safely and efficiently is to test it once it's been installed.

-Better contractors don't guess
+Better contractors don't guess.

 They measure.
-If CO testing is part of your contractor's normal protocols he will advise you of this prior to servicing or installing equipment.
-Odds are when the tech walks into you house he'll be carrying some type of CO Monitor to immediately check if unsafe CO levels are present.
-When working on the equipment, he will likely drill a hole in the flue of the appliance, and insert the probe of an electronic combustion analyzer to check actual burner performance.
-Additional performance testing might require holes to be drilled into the ductwork as well.
-Once he's finished testing he should provide documentation and review his results with you.
-Carbon monoxide test in Columbus.
-CO home testing in Columbus
+If CO testing is part of your contractor's standard protocols, he will advise you of this before servicing or installing equipment.
+Odds are when the tech walks into your house; he'll be carrying some CO Monitor to check if unsafe CO levels are present immediately.
+When working on the equipment, he will likely drill a hole in the appliance's flue and insert the probe of an electronic combustion analyzer to check actual burner performance.
+Additional performance testing might require holes to be drilled into the ductwork, as well.
+Once he's finished testing, he should provide documentation and review his results with you.

-As a consumer you should expect your contractor to be trained in current technology that makes sure you're heating system is safe, comfortable and efficient.
-These are probably things you may expect are mandatory, but unfortunately they're not.
+As a consumer, you should expect your contractor to be trained in current technology to make sure your heating system is safe, comfortable, and efficient.
+These are probably things you may expect are mandatory, but unfortunately, they're not.

 Finally, he should provide you with documentation that explains what he has found and what corrections have been or need to be performed.
 He should also provide you with material to better educate you about carbon monoxide sources and health effects.